8 We are hard-pressed on every side, yet not crushed; we are perplexed, but not in despair;

 Verse 7 stated that Paul’s team carried the treasure of divine power in their ministry.
 Verses 8 and 9 describe their difficulty in carrying out their ministry as finite human beings.
 The power lies in their God, not in them as individuals.
 There is a vast difference between their weakness and God’s power.

 In verses 8 and 9, four parallel pairs make contrasting statements about how Christians should respond to suffering.
-Although persecution may come in a variety of ways and can become debilitating, the power of God enables the believer not to allow themselves to become crushed, operate in despair, believe that his is not forsaken, or destroyed (v.
+Although persecution may come in a variety of ways and can become debilitating, the power of God enables believers not to allow themselves to become crushed, operate in despair, believe they are forsaken, or be destroyed (v.
 7).

 Christians face four types of adversities, but all of them are qualified by a negative.
 Earthen vessels face four adversities with opposing conditions.